 Lessons Learnt

-Develop a mitigation or contingency plan to address potential human resource changes during the project, particularly within partner organisations.
+The project also showed the importance of developing a mitigation or contingency plan to address potential human resource changes during the project, particularly within partner organisations.